Atlas48/DungeonDrop/README.md

 goruchwyliwr
 ============

-A set of scripts for the eggdrop IRC bot desinged for role-playing chanels
+A set of scripts for the eggdrop IRC bot desinged for role-playing channels

+**This is currently WIP  and not functional**